 I have a laundry list of things I want to blog about.
-I think I have five half written posts just sitting in my drafts folder.
+I think I have five half-written posts just sitting in my drafts folder.
 But first, before I even get back to those, I want to talk about “gifted” children.

-I’ve actually be percolating this post over the weekend.
-I started this post in February. of 2013.
+I’ve actually been percolating this post over the weekend.
+I started this post in February.
+Of 2013.
 Weekend my arse.
 I’ve been sitting on this for over a year, and find myself with the same problems with a new child.
 Calming myself down never quite seems to happen.
 Looking at it rationally doesn’t really work.
 And I keep coming back to the same points in my mind.

 In retrospect, was he doing (and succeeding in doing) gifted work for three years, or were the truly gifted children only doing advanced work?
 Following that line of thinking, it got me to wondering, how do they decide where to draw that line, between “only advanced” and “truly gifted”?

-D was tested for the gifted program in third grade, missed by a few points, went into advanced/gifted anyway, as I said, it’s combined.
+D was tested for the gifted program in third grade, missed by a few points, went into advanced/gifted anyway; as I said, it’s combined.
 The ESE gifted advisor at his current school just explained to me that the screening (what D was given) is set up as a 20 – 45 minute “quiz” and depending on how a student performs on that, they go on to take a more in-depth test that is essentially an IQ test.
 So instead of the 127 he would have needed on the screening quiz he got something like a 125.
 No big deal, I know my boy is smart.
 He lacks drive, but he’s smart.
 I’m the same way.
 To this day I will spend more time trying to avoid something I don’t want to do than it would take me to just do it in the first place.
 Some habits are ingrained from conception, I think.

 So let’s fast forward a bit here.
 The boy has been complaining all. freaking. year. about how bored he is, and his friends are in gifted, and we’re doing the same work as gifted, except they get better projects and whine whine whine.
 So I’ve been telling him all year to go into guidance and find out how to transfer or request a transfer into the gifted program.
 He has not done it.
-So he brings home next years class registration and he is still whining about advanced vs. gifted and I told him I was holding his class registration hostage until he finds out how to transfer.
+So he brings home next year’s class registration and he is still whining about advanced vs. gifted and I told him I was holding his class registration hostage until he finds out how to transfer.

 Bingo.
 I said the magic words.
 He came home the next afternoon armed with the information that I have to get in touch with ESE and request it.
 No problem!
 My issue was if he didn’t want it enough to find out then he didn’t want it enough to succeed.
 So I email back and forth for a day or two, finally getting the person I actually need to speak with.
 She was super helpful, explained the difference between advanced and gifted and said I just have to sign some papers to give permission for a new screening.